Kirill Kaprizov looks sharp in first game back with Wild

 And the NHL's reigning Rookie of the Year picked up where he left off, spearheading the team's offense.

-Kaprizov scored a goal and set up two others in his preseason debut, a 3-1 victory for the Wild over the Avalanche on Monday night at Xcel Energy Center.
+Kaprizov scored the game-winning goal and picked up two assists in his preseason debut, a 3-1 victory for the Wild over the Avalanche on Monday night at Xcel Energy Center.

-The team plays two more exhibition games at home this week before wrapping up at Chicago on Saturday ahead of its Oct.
-15 season opener in Anaheim.
+"Players like that, their aerobic capacity is just incredible," coach Dean Evason said.
+"We doubled him a couple of times tonight, two times, right after he had a long shift, and I looked down at him and there's no heavy breathing.
+It's just like he's ready to go.

 After this latest tune-up, all the Wild's regulars have now skated in a preseason game.